Alberdi/rogueforce/README.md

 How can I run it?
 -----------------
 You'll need to download all the files in this repository and add the required library files to the root folder from the [libtcod webpage](http://doryen.eptalys.net/libtcod/download/), version 1.5.1.
 For Linux systems this is simply the `libtcod.so` file.
-If you plan to use the temporary launcher, you will need the `python-tk` and `python-easygui` packages.

-After that, run `main.py` from the command line or use the launcher (aptly named `launcher.py`).
-The launcher makes it easier to get into a game, but it's not the best method because it makes a lot of assumptions and it's not updated at the same pace as the rest of the codebase.
-To run `main.py` from the terminal type:
+After that, run `scenario.py` from the command line for the full experience or `battle.py` for a quick fight.
+The only one that supports network play at the moment is `battle.py`, you can try it with:

-    python main.py [0|1] {address port}
+    python battle.py [0|1] {address port}

 The first argument is the side on which you are playing (0 is left).
 The game features a dumb AI that does nothing, so you can try the game against it; just leave empty the last pair of parameters.
 If you want to play a networked game someone has to run the server included, `server.py`, as follows: